RiskBazaar/obips/michaelfolkson-risk-contract.md

 https://medium.com/@therealopenbazaar/oracles-risk-contracts-768c09cee46c

-There have also been articles and white papers written by @RiskBazaar.
+There have also been articles and white papers written by @alexandrag2254.

 Although the protocol at this stage is primarily built for decentralized e-commerce, it is broadly agreed that a longer term aim should be to build a protocol for decentralized trade which would include the ability to enter into risk contracts.
 We define _risk contracts_ as "a contract that pays out conditional on the occurrence of a future event".